 /?
 Display this help message

-infile Any text file whose content shall be converted
+infile Path of a text file whose content shall be converted

-outfile Name of a text file where the converted stream
+outfile Path of a text file where the converted stream

 shall be written

-The tool is written in C/WinAPI.
+The utility was written in C/WinAPI.
 Besides of the exe files (which are 32 bit and 64 bit MinGW/GCC release builds) the source code is included in the attached ZIP file.
+The program flow chart is for those who try to understand how the program works (even though it's simplified and incomplete).
 All files under MIT license.

 Convert the output of a command and save it in a text file.

 (The output of FINDSTR /? will be converted from the default OEM code page to UTF-16 LE with BOM prepended.
 The converted stream will be saved in "commands.txt".)

 findstr /? | convertcp 1 1200 /b /o "commands.txt"